 If all the salty sailor talk doesn’t mean anything to you, scroll down for explanations.

-Since taking possession of Meriwether we have replaced all the lines onboard, upgraded all the lighting to LED, some of the plumbing, converted the ice-box to a fridge, installed a Lithium house battery, added a solar setup, and added in a whole array of 12-volt and inverter-powered outlets so we can easily live and work while at sea.
+In 2019 we replaced all the running rigging, upgraded all the lighting to LED, some of the plumbing, converted the ice-box to a fridge, replaced the diesel heater with a wood burning stove, installed a Lithium house battery bank, added a solar setup, and added in a whole array of 12-volt and inverter-powered outlets so we can easily live and work while at sea.

 Cutter rigged – A cutter boat has three sails.
 A mainsail, headsail, and a staysail.
 More sails equal more speed although is more complicated to sail.

 Double-ender – aka a canoe-stern; the rear of a double-ender has a rounded shape as opposed to the flat cut away shape of a transom.

 Keel – The keel of a sailboat is the large fin at the bottom of the boat.
 It is weighted to offset the wind’s forces on the sails above the water.
 A full keel means it runs most of the length of the boat under water, giving more straight line stability while sacrificing some maneuverability.

 Blue water capable – This is just one way of saying the boat is capable of safely crossing oceans.

 V-birth – The cabin at the front of the boat.
 V-shaped because of the shape of the bow.